movementlabsxyz/movement/docs/movement-node/Run-movement-node-step-by-step.md

-# Run a Movement Node in Production Mode
+# Run a Movement Node
 We recommend that you run a movement node using containers to leverage the portability and reproducibility properties that come with containers.